-Morgan and Henri crept down the damp brick-lined passage, past closed doors and rooms drenched in darkness.
+Morgan and Henri crept down the brick-lined passage, past arches, closed doors and rooms drenched in darkness.
 The underground bunker was pretty much how Arika had described it, except for one thing: the almost liquid silence.
-Arika had spoken about a background of moaning and wailing, but today there was nothing – not even the drone she’d described, which Morgan figured was the sound of exhaust fans, quieted now the power to the farm was shut off.
+Arika had spoken about a background of moaning and wailing, but today there was nothing – not even the drone she’d described, which Morgan attributed to exhaust fans, quieted now the power to the farm was shut off.
 In the silence, every footfall echoed off the walls and reverberated down the passage.
 Morgan was acutely aware the noise could attract the attention of anything still lurking down here in the suffocating darkness, but on the bright side they would have early warning of any approaching danger.

 The study was empty.
-A single lamp sat on the table, emitting a warm yellow glow.
-Next to the lamp was an opened bottle of champagne and an empty flute.
+A single lamp sat on the table, sending out a warm yellow glow.
+Next to the lamp was an opened bottle of champagne, an empty flute and an oval plate containing beetroot dip, dry crackers and three types of cheese.
 There was an overturned chair on the floor and the room was littered with broken glass and ashes.

-He waved Henri over and she came and stood next to him.
+He waved Henri over and she came up behind him and walked into the room.

-“Someone’s had a party,” she observed, glancing about the room.
+“Someone’s had a party,” she observed, glancing about at the mess.

 “What do you think?
 A spell?”